 This article explains how the traditional model for managing offers compares with a data-driven, machine-learning and automated approach which delivered the incredibly exciting results shown below.

 Jesper explained why this is so exciting for his loyalty team and the whole business:

-“These machine learning capabilities are creating new ways of testing and learning what offers create the best customer experience in store, helping us nurture loyal customers who simply don’t want to shop anywhere else.”
+“These machine learning capabilities are creating new ways of testing and learning what offers to create the best customer experience in-store, helping us nurture loyal customers who simply don’t want to shop anywhere else.”